 Some prescription and over-the-counter medications can also cause lightheadedness.

-In some instances, lightheadedness is due to a more serious condition, such as:
+In some instances, lightheadedness is due to a more serious condition, including:

 - heart conditions, such as a heart attack or heart beating out of rhythm